CodeItQuick/CodeItQuick.github.io/_blog/2023-10-07-finally-started.md

+___
+title: Finally starting a learning journal
+excerpt: Learn about try-catch-finally and returning error types in depth.
+___

 # Finally starting a learning journal

 I started with a code snippet trying to implement finally using some fetching logic on a react project.